BeskarDev/nexus-rpg/docs/01-basic-rules/01-how-to-roll.md

 ## Dice Checks

-Dice Checks are all dice rolls, which aren’t considered skill tests and are referenced as “checks” in the rules.
+Dice Checks are all dice rolls which aren’t considered skill tests and are referenced as “checks” in the rules.
 Dice Checks normally include a single die against a static TN.

 For example, you must succeed on a Durability check when your weapon is about to be damaged.
 You roll your weapons durability die (d6 for a mundane weapon).
 On a 3+, your weapon doesn’t get damaged.